Dubuque County, Iowa: History

-Middle history

 In the 1980s, the farm crisis set in, and devastated large sections of the Midwest, including Dubuque County.
-Since the area was heavily dependent on agriculture-related industries like Deere and Company and the Dubuque Packing Company, unemployment soared.
+Since the area was heavily dependent on agriculture-related industries like John Deere and the Dubuque Packing Company, unemployment soared.
 In one month of 1982, Dubuque County had 23% unemployment, the highest in the nation.
 The county experienced huge population losses during this time, as workers left the area.
 It would not fully recover from this until the late 1990s, when the economy diversified, shifting away from manufacturing, and toward various service-related establishments.
-The county is now growing and flourishing.

-Modern history

-Since the 1990s, the area has become much more prosperous.
-Today, the county boasts record employment levels and a growing population.
-The surging economy can especially be seen in the West Side of the City of Dubuque, and in neighboring Peosta and Asbury.
-These areas have expanded so much that concerns now lie with trying to manage the growth, a sharp change from just 20 years ago.

-It is one of Iowa's two original counties along with Des Moines County; both were organized by the Michigan Territorial legislature in 1834.

 In 2021, the Dubuque County Minutemen baseball team advanced to the American Legion World Series semi-finals, the first team from Iowa to advance that far since Cedar Rapids, IA in 1975.

 Government

 Dubuque County is governed by a three-member Board of Supervisors elected at large.
 Current supervisors include Ann McDonough, Wayne Kenniker and Harley Pothoff (chairperson).
 They meet the 1st and 3rd Monday of each month at 9:00 a.m. in the Dubuque County Courthouse.

 The current county attorney is Scott Nelson, who succeeded C.J.
 May in 2023.

 The current county auditor is Kevin Dragotto, who succeeded Denise Dolan in 2021.